-- All I/Os of the same logical lane must be placed within the same physical lane. - For any one physical lane, only one logical lane is allowed to be placed. - Non-logical lane I/Os can be placed in any physical lane. - For RGMII Interface, the RXC port must be placed on the DQS_P side of the physical lane. - When the CDR is placed in a physical lane, the DQS_N slot is reserved and is not available to the user for I/O placement.
+- All I/Os of the same logical lane must be placed within the same physical lane. - For any one physical lane, only one logical lane is allowed to be placed. - Non-logical lane I/Os can be placed in any physical lane. - For RGMII Interface, the \\RXC port must be placed on the CLKIN\S\\ side of the physical lane. - When the CDR is placed in a physical lane, the DQS\N slot is reserved and is not available for I/O placement.